-Ten years ago this week, I began my formal studies in holistic nutrition.
-I say “formal” because for the previous three years, I had been digging in on my own to try and figure out what was going on in my body.
+In 2007, I began my formal studies in holistic nutrition.
+I say “formal” because, for the previous three years, I had been digging in on my own to try and figure out what was going on in my body.

-During this time, there weren’t tens of thousands of food and health bloggers.
-There weren't podcasts or celebrity nutritionists.
-There weren’t TED talks on the subject and there weren't thousands of Facebook groups you could pop into to ask your burning questions.
+During this time, there weren’t tens of thousands of food and health bloggers or celebrity nutritionists.
+There weren’t podcasts and Facebook groups and Telegram and all of the alternate media sources you could pop into to ask your burning questions.

 I was only getting started.